AlbertoVargasMoreno/interface_web_server/README.md

 https://aruljohn.com/blog/php-send-email/

-## Create Credentials File
+### Create Credentials File

-- Create a file named `config.ini` in parent folder, with the following content:
+- Create a file named `config.ini` in this folder, with the following content:

 ```ini
 [database]